-Neal L. Wolf, Co-chair of the Creditors’ Rights, Insolvency & Bankruptcy group, provides creative solutions for corporate clients facing complex business litigation, insolvency, or Chapter 11 restructuring issues.
+Neal L. Wolf provides creative solutions for corporate clients facing complex business litigation, insolvency, or Chapter 11 restructuring issues with a focus on bankruptcy, reorganization, workouts and commercial litigation.
 Neal focuses his practice in the areas of bankruptcy, business reorganization, workouts and commercial litigation.
 He has represented debtors, secured and unsecured creditors, creditors’ committees, trustees, lessors and purchasers of stock or assets of insolvent entities.
 He also has significant experience with railroad reorganizations and commercial litigation.
 During his career, he has appeared in the federal courts of more than 40 states and the Territory of Puerto Rico.

 Neal’s commercial litigation experience includes the successful trial and arbitration of cases involving the Uniform Commercial Code, lender liability issues, fraudulent conveyance avoidance, preference avoidance, partnership disputes, securities issues, business torts and contract issues.
 These trials have resulted in a number of reported highly favorable decisions from U.S. district and appellate courts.